maalaria/kite/README.md

 **Features**

-+ Define topics to wich a statement is assigned
++ Create *kite* environment and pass an arbitrary number of topics as arguments
-+ Topics are compiled as sections, subsection -- as you want
++ Each topic is compiled as a sections, subsection or whatever you want – to specify in the main.tex
++ The statement within the einvironment is assgined to to all of the defined topics
-+ Statements are concatenated into lists
++ The statements are concatenated into lists
-+ Currently, each statement can be assigned to five topics, i.e. lists, but this can be easily adjusted to one's needs

-*Would be nice to have*

-+ Dynamic assignmend of unlimitted topics to one statement
++ Additionally a python script creates a list of hyperlinks below each statement according to the topics, so that you can easily access the affiliated topics